 All throughout his life, Eddie had believed he led a miserable and worthless life.
 He grew up with anger towards his father who was a drunkard and who had been emotionally distant to him.
 He lived alone after his wife died at the age of 56 from a brain tumor.
-And he also had been bitter about the fact that he was unable to leave the Ruby Pier, which served as his home since he was born, mainly because of the permanent leg injury he got while fighting in a war in the Philippines.
+He also had been bitter about the fact that he was unable to leave the Ruby Pier, which served as his home since he was born, mainly because of the permanent leg injury he got while fighting in a war in the Philippines.

-Eddie’s five people each shared lessons that made him understand why his life had been the way it was so that he can finally let go of his anger and bitterness that had been in his heart his entire life.
+Eddie’s five people each shared lessons that made him understand why his life had been the way it was so that he could finally let go of his anger and bitterness that had been in his heart his entire life.

 “This is the greatest gift God can give you: to understand what happened in your life.
 To have it explained.
 It is the peace you have been searching for.”

 – The Blue Man, the first person Eddie met in Heaven.

 “That’s what heaven is.
 You get to make sense of your yesterdays.”